arcus/education_modules/data_visualization_in_open_source_software/data_visualization_in_open_source_software.md

 # You only need to install it once
 install.packages("ggplot2")

-# You'll need to load the library anew for each R session
+# You'll need to load the library again for each R session
 library("ggplot2")
 ```